 The rainbow on top is made of pool noodles with tissue poms for the clouds.
 We painted white pool noodles with two coats of acrylic paint (teddy bear, coffee latte, and crushed coral), but it flakes very easily, so if I did it again, I’d probably wrap them with fabric or paper instead.
 To hang the rainbow on the wall, we zip tied the ends together, then stuck lots of wooden skewers through the back side to hold the three noodles together and help them keep an arched shape.
 We hung the full piece on the wall by resting it on top of one long screw in the center, plus command hooks on the bottom that were hooked through the back of the zip ties and adhered to the walls.
 To say it was a process is an understatement, (it pretty much took us all day to figure out!)
 BUT I’m so pleased with how it came out and I think it adds so much joy to our learning space!

-The labeled bins on the shelves are Sterilite in small and large sizes, and I made the labels using Schoolgirl Style’s Boho Rainbow U-Print collection.
+The labeled bins on the shelves are Sterilite are from Walmart in small and large sizes, and I made the labels using Schoolgirl Style’s Boho Rainbow U-Print collection.

 We made the LEGO wall in the center several years ago using Strictly Briks baseplates.
 My husband, Andy, glued them to a sheet of plywood, added a metal frame, and drilled it into the wall.
 If you’re interested in adding a LEGO wall to your classroom, I also recommend Creative QT’s play wall panels.